Hexagon/blog/src/posts/2023-09-01_introducing-minitz.md

 // -> 2022-09-15 17:23:45
 ```

-However, I needed a simple and lightweight utility that could convert dates
+However, I needed a simple and lightweight utility for
+[croner](https://github.com/hexagon/croner) that could convert dates between
-between different timezones in JavaScript, both to **and from**.
-I found that
+different timezones in JavaScript, both to **and from**.
+I found that existing
-existing libraries were either too complex, too heavy for my needs or didn't
+libraries were either too complex, too heavy for my needs or didn't support
-support module imports.
+module imports.

-Using minitz, that is possible.
-Let's see some examples on converting from a
+Minitz is the solution to these problems.
+Let's see some examples on converting
-time zone:
+from a time zone:

 ```javascript
 // Get local time from time in Asia/Tokyo, using minitz and vanilla js